-What are the risks of having EUA?
+What are the risks of having Grommets/T-tubes?

-- Infection is a risk depending on whether a further procedure was performed.
-This may present as discharge, and you may be prescribed antibiotic drops. - Bleeding: you may have a pack in for a short time if this happens. - Hearing Loss- this is very unlikely but may be permanent. - Tinnitus- noises in the ear should be short lived if they occur at all, however there are no guarantee that it will not be permanent. - Dizziness- this may be due to alteration of air temperature during the procedure and should resolve.
+- Infection which could present as discharge, and you may be prescribed antibiotic drops. - Blockage the grommet may become blocked due to wax, stale blood, or discharge; this may be resolved by the doctor/nurse cleaning the ear. - Premature extrusion the grommet/T tube may evacuate itself earlier than predicted and may need to be reinserted. - The hole in your eardrum heals by itself, but occasionally a residual hole may persist and need repair. - Hearing loss this is very unlikely but may be permanent. - Tinnitus noises in the ear should be short lived if they occur at all, however there are no guarantee that it will not be permanent. - Dizziness this may be due to alteration of air temperature during the procedure and should resolve.